I may have ruined my life and it’s Bill Murray’s fault.

 The Razor’s Edge tells the story of Larry Darrell, an American pilot traumatized by his experiences in World War I, who sets off in search of some transcendent meaning in his life. … His rejection of conventional life and search for meaningful experience allows him to thrive while the more materialistic characters suffer reversals of fortune.

-Which is a release and relief once read and contemplated.
+Which is both a release, and a relief, once read and contemplated.

 I have known many crickets in my life.
 Some I have known personally, and others I have met through their stories and other works of art.